Z-omo/website/_posts/2019-09-14-javascript-testing-with-ava.md

 }
 {% endhighlight %}

-We are now ready to run AVA and as we have installed AVA locally, relative to our project folder, we need to run AVA from its location within the node_modules folder.
+We are now ready to run AVA and as we have installed AVA locally, relative to our project folder, we need to run AVA from its location within the <em>node_modules</em> folder.
 This can be done in one of two ways:

 1. via npx which will run a locally npm installed module as a binary executable.
 2. from an npm script defined within the package.json file.